-Peppered Goat Meat, commonly known as Asun in Nigeria, is a finger-licking, lip-smacking combination of roasted goat meat sautéed in spicy habanero and red bell peppers, that is so delicious, you'll almost be tempted to eat it all in one sitting!
+Asun (Peppered Roast Goat Meat) is a finger-licking, lip-smacking Nigerian delicacy made of roasted goat meat sautéed in spicy habanero and red bell peppers.
+It's so delicious that you'll almost be tempted to eat it all in one sitting!

-This asun recipe is one delicacy that once you try it, you’ll find yourself making it over and over again and it will take all your willpower to stop eating it.
-It can be eaten as a side dish served with cauliflower rice or any low carb dish or just eaten by itself.
+This Nigerian peppered goat met is one delicacy that once you try it, you’ll find yourself making it over and over again, and it will take all your willpower to stop eating it.

-Goat meat is sometimes seen as tough and difficult to work with, and that might make it undesirable to some, but understanding how to prepare goat meat is key to unlocking its powerful flavors.
+Goat meat is sometimes seen as tough and difficult to work with, which might make it undesirable to some, but understanding how to prepare it is key to unlocking its powerful flavors.

-In this recipe, a slow cooker was not used since the goat was also roasted.
-But for goat stews or curries, a slow cooker or pressure cooker will help to soften the meat.
+In this recipe, a slow cooker was not used since the goat was roasted.
+But for goat stews or curries, a slow or pressure cooker will help soften the meat.

 Goat meat is not commonly found in local grocery stores in the United States, so you might have to do a little hunting.